Why is my child angry and disrespectful?

 You may feel like punishing your child or yelling, “How dare you talk to me that way!”

-Using disrespectful response to teach respect rarely works.
+Using disrespectful responses to teach respect rarely works.
 Rude adults can escalate matters just as well as rude kids can.

 You need to be a good role model.
 Show kids how to stay composed and respectful even in a distressful situation.